Natalie123git/DS-ML-Labs/Week_4/README.md

 # String formatting, control flow, loops, functions, and built‑in modules

 ## Objective
-The goal of this lab is to reinforce practical Python programming skills, in string formatting, functions and modules.
+The goal of this lab was to reinforce practical Python programming skills, in string formatting, functions and modules.

 ---